What is Earth Day?

 EarthHero’s Favorite Earth Day Products

 Every year, an estimated 16 billion pounds of plastic waste enters our oceans, where it damages habitats and hurts a variety of species.
-4Ocean’s custom Earth Day Bracelet is on a mission to reduce the amount of plastic on our planet by making bracelets from recycled plastic and recycled glass – that also remove a pound of plastic from our oceans for every purchase.
-To date, 4Ocean bracelets have removed 2,246,704 pounds of trash from our oceans, and are just getting started!
+Our brand 4Ocean’s custom is on a mission to reduce the amount of plastic on our planet by making bracelets from recycled plastic and recycled glass – that also remove a pound of plastic from our oceans for every purchase.
+As of March 2023, 4Ocean bracelets have removed 28,186,511 pounds of trash from our oceans, and are just getting started!
 Plus, this bracelet is in support of the Earth Day Network, and donates a portion of profits to their numerous causes.
 Get one for yourself, and for a friend this Earth Day!

 For many of us, Earth Day is an amazing reminder to get outside and enjoy nature – whether that means hiking, biking, swimming, diving, climbing… or just chilling.
-No matter what you decide to do, wearing a earth-friendly sunscreen is imperative to protect your skin, without harming the fragile ecosystems we love to play in.
-You can read more about why natural sunscreens are the way to go here, but make sure you opt for an oxybenzone-free, reef-friendly option like this one!
+No matter what you decide to do, wearing an earth-friendly sunscreen is imperative to protect your skin, without harming the fragile ecosystems we love to play in.
+You can read more about why natural sunscreens are the way to go here.

-Plastic water bottles: they’re made of single-use chemical-laden plastic from oil, they’re mostly not recycled, and we add about 20 billion new plastic bottles to our landfills each year.
+Plastic water bottles are made of single-use chemical-laden plastic from oil, they’re mostly not recycled, and we add about 20 billion new plastic bottles to our landfills each year.
 Needless to say, the planet probably isn’t a huge fan of them.
 This Earth Day, make an effort to switch to a reusable bottle and kick single-use plastic to the curb!
-These insulated stainless steel bottles by Earthwell are leveling up on plastic bottles because they can keep drinks iced for 72 hours (that’s three days!), cold for 24 hours, and hot for 16 hours.
-Grab one and take it with you to any Earth Day celebration!
-And then… take it with you everywhere after that….
-The planet will thank you.

 Want to make an impact this Earth Day?
 Kate Williams, CEO of 1% for the Planet (which we’re proud to be a part of!) says that anyone can make a difference by simply incorporating little changes into your daily routine.
 “Read your labels, and require transparency from your favorite brands.
 Make a pledge to keep water clean and accessible for years to come.
 Commit to making an at-risk species your mascot, and become an advocate for that particular species.
 There are so many ways to make an impact – you just have to choose one!”, says Williams.